rsyslog/rsyslog/source/dev_oplugins.rst

 With the **single message** plugin interface, each message is passed via a separate call to the plugin.
-Most importantly, the rsyslog engine assumes that each call to the plugin is a complete transaction and as such assumes that messages be properly commited after the plugin returns to the engine.
+Most importantly, the rsyslog engine assumes that each call to the plugin is a complete transaction and as such assumes that messages be properly committed after the plugin returns to the engine.

 With the **batching** interface, rsyslog employs something along the line of "transactions".
 Obviously, the rsyslog core can not make non-transactional outputs to be fully transactional.
-But what it can is support that the output tells the core which messages have been commited by the output and which not yet.
-The core can than take care of those uncommited messages when problems occur.
-For example, if a plugin has received 50 messages but not yet told the core that it commited them, and then returns an error state, the core assumes that all these 50 messages were **not** written to the output.
-The core then requeues all 50 messages and does the usual retry processing.
-Once the output plugin tells the core that it is ready again to accept messages, the rsyslog core will provide it with these 50 not yet commited messages again (actually, at this point, the rsyslog core no longer knows that it is re-submiting the messages).
-If, in contrary, the plugin had told rsyslog that 40 of these 50 messages were commited (before it failed), then only 10 would have been requeued and resubmitted.
+But what it can is support that the output tells the core which messages have been committed by the output and which not yet.
+The core can than take care of those uncommitted messages when problems occur.
+For example, if a plugin has received 50 messages but not yet told the core that it committed them, and then returns an error state, the core assumes that all these 50 messages were **not** written to the output.
+The core then re-queues all 50 messages and does the usual retry processing.
+Once the output plugin tells the core that it is ready again to accept messages, the rsyslog core will provide it with these 50 not yet committed messages again (actually, at this point, the rsyslog core no longer knows that it is re-submitting the messages).
+If, in contrary, the plugin had told rsyslog that 40 of these 50 messages were committed (before it failed), then only 10 would have been re-queued and resubmitted.

 In order to provide an efficient implementation, there are some (mild) constraints in that transactional model: first of all, rsyslog itself